kp4ws/snowpoles/README.md

 - `upside_down`: Set to true if the camera was mounted upside down.

 ## The Processing Pipeline
-Optimal keypoint accuracy requires site specific fine-tuning.
 For each new camera site or seasonal redeployment, label a small baseline subset of images (about 25 per site) to fine-tune the model for the season.

 **IMPORTANT:** All terminal commands below must be executed from the root directory of the project, NOT from within the `src/` folder.